Veritone’s IDentify Can Help You Identify Suspects

 POLICE MAGAZINE – A lot of people believe that video surveillance tools and evidentiary video systems like in-car and body-worn cameras have made the jobs of law enforcement investigators much easier.
 But the truth is that even when individuals are caught on camera at the scene of a crime, investigators still have their work cut out for them to identify suspects and connect them to the crime.

-My company’s technology—Veritone IDentify—can make this task much easier.
+My company’s technology—Veritone IDentify—can make this task of face analysis much easier.
 I’ll explain how in a minute.
 But first a little background.

 As you know, the typical investigator has to sift through masses of arrest records, turn to other agencies for intelligence, or even ask the public to help identify people captured on video.
 This is because many agencies lack the resources and tools to effectively compare individuals caught in video against photos of known offenders and previously arrested individuals.